Introduction

 Selected Papers

 Here are a few select papers.
-Academic work employing Ascape should reference the PNAS or JASSS papers as appropriate.Subversion Version Control System
+Academic work employing Ascape should reference the PNAS or JASSS papers as appropriate.- Overcoming design and development challenges in agent-based modeling using ASCAPE (PNAS)

 Known Issues

-Movies appear to be broken under recent editions of Mac OS X and have not been tested extensivil under other platforms.
-Please let us know of yopur expereinces with Linux and Windows.Support and Contacts
+Because of changes in Apple QuickTime, movies may not work correctly under recent editions of Mac OS X and have not been tested under other platforms.
+Please let us know of your experiences with Linux and Windows.Support and Contacts

 Home Page